-Results In table 5 we see a comparison between some of the alternatives considered in this subsection.
+Results Table 6 compares some of the alternatives considered in this subsection.
 Neither pure strategy model does as well as IRL-SG.
-Appendix B gives a complete table of these comparisons, and the results for the time-path
+Appendix C gives a complete table of these comparisons, and the results for the time-path prediction problem, which show a similar relationship between the models.
+Pairwise tests for significance are presented in Appendix E.

 Model Avg C MSE S.E.
+Relative Improvement

-Relative Improvement Pure strategy belief learning w/ trembles 0.0191 (0.0020) 63.0% Pure strategy reinf. learning w/ trembles 0.0175 (0.0020) 66.1% Learning at all memory-1 0.0139 (0.0016) 73.1% IRL-SG 0.0138 (0.0015) 73.3% IRL-SG, two types 0.0137 (0.0015) 73.5%
+Pure strategy belief learning w/ trembles 0.0191 (0.0020) 63.0%

+Pure strategy reinf. learning w/ trembles 0.0175 (0.0020) 66.1%

+Learning with memory-1 0.0140 (0.0015) 72.7%

+Learning at all memory-1 0.0139 (0.0016) 73.1%

+IRL-SG 0.0138 (0.0015) 73.3%

+IRL-SG, two types 0.0136 (0.0015) 73.7%

-Table 5: Out-of-sample prediction loss (MSE) of average cooperation
+Table 6: Out-of-sample prediction loss (MSE) of average cooperation

 Taken together, this suggests that the simple IRL-SG captures most of the predictable regularity in cooperation rates.
 Introducing heterogeneity improves predictions at most marginally, as does learning or flexibility at non-initial rounds.
-If fact, extending our model often seems to lead to slightly worse out-of-sample performance, most likely due to overfitting.
-We also see that assuming pure strategy learning models does not lead to good predictions.
+If fact, extending our model often seems to lead to slightly worse out-of-sample performance, most likely due to overfitting, and pure-strategy learning models do predict well.

-To further test how well IRL-SG captures the predictable aspects of the data, in Online Appendix F.1 we consider different combinations of IRL-SG predictions and ML-methods.
+To further test how well IRL-SG captures the predictable aspects of the data, in Online Appendix E we consider different combinations of IRL-SG predictions and ML-methods.
 In the first approach, we use the predictions of the IRL-SG as a feature for the ML-methods.
 In the second, predictions of initial-round behavior are taken from the IRL-SG.
 We then use machine learning to predict play in subsequent rounds.
 Neither approach improved predictions by a non-trivial amount.

-In Online Appendix E we instead consider the problem of predicting the next actions taken by an individual player.
+In Online Appendix D we instead consider the problem of predicting the next actions taken by an individual player.
 Here we see some advantage to allowing different types.
 However, that advantage is much smaller for our learning model than for models without learning, and a single IRL-SG performs as well as a mixture model that estimates the shares of 11 different pure strategies on each treatment.

-5.4 Understanding the Model
+5.5 Understanding the Model